pmengine/gitlesson/gitlesson.md

 Welcome to a git and github lesson.
 Thanks for coming.

-Topday we will cover version control, why it is important, and how to use one falvour, git, with one of the more popular web interfaces, github.
+Today we will cover version control, why it is important, and how to use one flavour, git, with one of the more popular web interfaces, github.
 This will shortly be our setup here at Precima.

 Nearly everyone has had a version of the problem in the below comic, either with a paper, thesis or with code: